Save big (up to $1,875) on small business tools with our free membership, business.com+

 ShopWired is a relatively new player in the e-commerce platform space; it offers many of the same features as BigCommerce and Shopify.
 ShopWired’s monthly prices are less than those of the other two.
 Some features that require a higher plan on BigCommerce and Shopify, such as abandoned cart recovery, ratings and reviews, are available for free.

 ShopWired has faster load times than either BigCommerce or Shopify and shops are easy to set up.
 ShopWired also has several business-to-business features, such as setting up trade accounts, credit accounts, a quote-request system and bulk discounts.
-Like Shopify, ShopWired does not work with Amazon.
+ShopWired does not have direct integration with Amazon.

 ShopWired has four plans, none of which charge transaction fees: